graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 {
     public MyUnionGraphType(WidgetGraphType widgetType)
     {
-        // since graph types are typically registered as transients, this reference to
+        // Since graph types are typically registered as transients, this reference to
         // WidgetGraphType will be different than other instances throughout the schema
-        // and the following code does not work AddPossibleType(widgetType);
+        // and the following code does not work.
+        AddPossibleType(widgetType);
         ResolveType = obj => obj switch
         {